AR+ Relational Action Inquiry Co-lab

 Steward: Hilary Bradbury

 RAIR convenes an online 'co-lab' community of inquiry/practice for those interested in transforming our collective use of power from "power-over" to "power-with."
-It started as a follow up to the book Eros/Power: Love in the Spirit of Inquiry (Bradbury & Torbert 2016) and workshops with Dana Carman and Heidi Gutekunst.
+It started as a follow up to the book Eros/Power: Love in the Spirit of Inquiry (Bradbury & Torbert 2016: goo.gl/qoE1VT) and workshops with Dana Carman and Heidi Gutekunst.
 RAIR cohorts have been convening since September 2016.

-If we define eros as the soul surging toward the other (as Plato did!), eros mixing with power sparks collaborative creativity.
+If we define eros as the soul surging toward the other (as Plato did), eros mixing with power sparks collaborative creativity.
 But only if “power” is power with, not “power over.”
 Power as our subjective feeling of being self expressed, expressing our purpose in life.
 Experiencing Eros/Power is, then, a developmental effort that cultivates our creativity by developing our repertoire of power from “power over“ to “power with.”
 It takes inquiry and attention to timely action together.
 We can’t just step over the fact that for millennia men and women have received confusing messages about how to relate.
-We have learned to indulge or avoid, rather than inquire into, that delightful “turned on” feeling, that eros rising.
+We have learned to indulge or avoid, but almost never to inquire into, that delightful feeling of eros rising.

 Today the patterns of biology laid down in evolution are playing out in the radically new social context in which women and men work closely together, (which Plato never imagined).
-It is time we get more conscious about eros and power interweaving.
-Our organizations often take a policeman mentality, but eros seems to love to plunder boundaries.
+It is time we get more conscious about eros and develop our understanding of power with.

-So many scandals continue to point to the havoc and public humiliation caused by a mindless erotic spell.
-Care-full mutuality, eros-infused partnership, however, can become a developmental journey, an invitation to upgrade interpersonal dynamics with regard to interweaving eros in collaboration.
+Care-full mutuality, eros-infused partnership can become a developmental journey, an invitation to upgrade interpersonal dynamics with regard to interweaving eros in collaboration.

 “Force, hatred, history, all that.
 That's not life for men and women, insult and hatred.